 The following description of the somewhat rambling thought process and early steps I take when planning a vacation to Belize may be a helpful to guide you through decision making for a multi-destination trip as you research and plan your own itineraries.

-This is my fourth trip to Belize and my first trip back since 2005.
+This is my fourth trip to Belize and my first return trip since 2005.
 A person planning their first trip would likely be looking at much different options, probably what is called Surf and Turf in Belize.
-A mixture of a beach or diving vacation (surf) combined with a land adventure and/or cultural exploration (turf).
-My first trip was a 2 night jungle lodge stay at the ruins of Tikal and a 7 or 8 night stay hanging around on Ambergris Caye.
+A mixture of a beach or snorkeling/diving vacation (surf) combined with a land adventure and/or cultural exploration (turf).
+My first trip was a two night jungle lodge stay at the ruins of Tikal and an eight night stay on Ambergris Caye.

 Sometimes, I can be very decisive.
-Within minutes of reading about Off The Wall Resort in Belize in a copy of National Geographic’s The 100 Best Affordable Vacations I picked up at the office, I was emailing about availability.
+Within minutes of reading about Off The Wall Resort in Belize in a copy of National Geographic’s The 100 Best Affordable Vacations, I was emailing about availability.
 I’m usually very lucky, but knowing the popular Whale Shark Season was approaching, followed by the planned hurricane season closure – and the fact that they only have 5 cabanas, I wasn’t hopeful…

 Off the Wall is a small eco-resort on Long Caye, one of the few developed islands on Glover’s Atoll.
 It’s a Saturday to Saturday package, unless you want to pay $350+ to charter your own boat to get there.
 It has marvelous reviews and supposedly amazing shore snorkeling.
 My recent trip to Bonaire got me in the mood, and I’m uniquely doing two similar but completely different trips in a row.
 Bonaire had real toilets and electricity!